forensic-architecture/devops/README.md

 # Devops

-Ansible playbooks, terraform templates, and other infrastructure-as-code that we usefor investigations at [Forensic Architecture](https://forensic-architecture.org)
+Ansible playbooks, terraform templates, and other infrastructure-as-code developed for investigations at [Forensic Architecture](https://forensic-architecture.org)